 Once research is complete, it's time to build out the effect.
 It's crucial here to build projects in a way that makes iterations quick and easy.
 You can do this in programs like SideFX Houdini, and it's called working procedurally.
 A director may make a call to change something at the last minute, and you should be prepared to think and act fast.
 (Those who are easy to work with and comfortable making changes on the fly are more likely to get hired for the next FX artist job.)

 Depending on the team size, an FX artist may have to be focused on different disciplines.
 At bigger companies, the artist will likely be focused strictly on the effect or simulation.
 For example, when tackling a complex shot such as a spaceship crash in a movie like Captain America: The Winter Soldier, there may have been an entire team of people working on different simulations to add to the shots.
 At smaller companies, you would likely be asked to set up a render as well.
 A good FX artist knows how to set up materials and lights to match the desired outcome of the director.

-CG Spectrum Graduate Kar Ayvazovksy's showreel demonstrates some cool Houdini effects
+CG Spectrum graduate Kar Ayvazovksy's showreel demonstrates several cool Houdini effects